Conversion Rate Optimisation In 9 Simple Steps

 This may be a no-brainer or a small opportunity to improve conversion.
 Where there is little, if any, risk to conversion and it requires little effort to fix then you are best implement it rather than waste valuable resource testing it.

 Where you are not sure what the nature of the problem is or you need to do more testing to better understand the journey.
 This will often also require more data collection, whether it is web analytics or Voice Of the Customer.

 Next we undertake a process of prioritisation to ensure your conversion rate optimisation programme uses resource effectively.
 It’s essential that it has the most impact on revenues or other success metrics.
 This will help your ROI as you begin with the issues that can have a big impact and leave the less salient ideas for another day.

 I use the Widerfunnel approach of evaluating issues on the basis of PIE (Performance, Impact and Ease).
 See my post on how to prioritise A/B testing ideas for details, but you can use these criteria for quickly rating each item on a scale of 1 to 5.

-Performance is about how bad the page is now, is there potential for a big improvement.
+About how bad the page is now, is there potential for a big improvement.
 Your heuristic analysis should have identified these pages as having fundamental problems.

-Importance is measured by the number of visitors going to this page and the cost of traffic that you send their.
+Measured by the number of visitors going to this page and the cost of traffic that you send their.

-Ease is about how much time and effort it will take to fix it or develop a test variant.
+About how much time and effort it will take to fix it or develop a test variant.
 If it’s going to take a number of months to get the resource and it could be difficult to implement then you need to give this item a lower rating so that you can get on with some of the important but easy things to fix.

 9. A/B Testing: